Norway Maples, Spring

-These boughs, new-flushed in April air,
+These boughs, flushed new in April air,

-Never looked more fresh or fair,
+Have never looked more fresh or fair,

-Proclaiming hopes unhinged from harm—
+Proclaiming hope unhinged from harm—

 A triumph etched in every arm.